 On five successive days, God brought life and light into the dark, empty orb of the earth floating in the universe (Gen 1:6-25).
 After each day God was satisfied and said it was good.

 On the sixth and last day, God said—

 “Let us make humans in our image, in our likeness.
 Let them rule the fish in the sea, the birds in the sky, the domestic animals all over the earth, and all the animals that crawl on the earth.”
 So God created humans in his image.
 In the image of God he created them.
 He created them male and female.
 (Gen 1:26-27 GW)

 This is the heart of why God sent His Son Jesus as the Redeemer of the world—for all people everywhere.
 Because He created us in His image.

-Over the next several weeks (perhaps with some interruptions), I plan to look at five representative stories in the Bible.
+Over the next several posts (perhaps with some interruptions), I plan to look at five representative stories in the Bible.

 Each story holds an important place in the story of God's redemption of humanity.
 Each one reflects a facet of the full picture of God's redemption.
 Each should help reveal the full purpose of God's redemption.
 Until then...

 What is your own recollection of the story of Creation?